 As you might imagine, student newspapers across the country have been weighing in on Mr Trump’s presidency, lumping in his plans for education with his stated plans in so many other areas primarily controlled by the White House and the executive branch of our government.
 I can find a few stories so far about vouchers and school privatization, but most of the stories students are writing about Mr Trump deal with issues of bigotry, racism, hatred, and contempt for the press, not specifically about education.

-Writing in The Peninsula Outlook, the student newspaper at Peninsula High School in Gig Harbor, Washington, editor-in-chief Madeleine Johnson tell us about a few students who flew east to attend the inauguration, thanks to Close Up.
+Writing in The Peninsula Outlook, the student newspaper at Peninsula High School in Gig Harbor, Washington, editor-in-chief Madeleine Johnson tells us about a few students who flew east to attend the inauguration, thanks to Close Up.
 “You were there seeing the next president of the United States being sworn in and it was just, it was really really amazing,” she quoted one student as saying.
 “It was packed with people, people on every side of you.
 I almost had a panic attack.
 Everyone was expecting something really terrible to happen.”

 The two students expressed a cautious optimism, along with concern over the potential policies Mr Trump might push.
 “He might not know what he’s doing, but I think that will bring something new because in politics some people get elected to positions over and over and over again and nothing changes.
 I think he’s going to bring something new and change it up.
 He’s kind of refreshing—crass but refreshing.”